This homemade Panang curry paste recipe makes the best Panang curry with fresh ingredients, so much better than anything from the grocery store.

 Panang Curry Paste Ingredients

-- Chili Peppers.
-I'm using dried guajillo peppers and Japones peppers for this recipe.
+- Chili peppers - I'm using dried guajillo peppers and Japones peppers for this recipe.
 You can use puya peppers in place of the guajillos.
 Thai chilies are more traditionally used, though dried red Japones or chile de arbol are excellent here.
 NOTE: The dried peppers are stemmed, seeds removed, and soaked in water until softened.

-- Fresh Ingredients.
-Shallot, lemongrass, galangal, garlic, kaffir lime (leaves or kaffir lime zest).
+- Fresh ingredients - Shallot, lemongrass, galangal, garlic, kaffir lime (leaves or kaffir lime zest).

-- Shrimp Paste.
-For umami addition.
+- Shrimp paste -For umami addition.

-- Roasted Peanuts.
+- Roasted peanuts

-- Spices.
-Coriander, cumin, white peppercorns - all lightly pan toasted.
+- Spices - Coriander, cumin, white peppercorns - all lightly pan toasted.

-- Water.
-As needed to think the paste, if desired.
+- Water - As needed to think the paste, if desired.

-How to Make Panang Curry Paste - the Step-by-Step Recipe Method
+How to Make Panang Curry Paste

-Process the Curry Paste.
+Process the curry paste.
 Add all of the ingredients to a blender or food processor and process to form a thick paste.
 Alternatively, you can grind it by hand with a mortar and pestle for a coarser texture.

-Thin with Water.
+Thin with water.
 Thin with a teaspoon of water, if needed.
 Use as desired.

 Boom!
 Done!
 Easy to make, isn't it?
 Just gather up your ingredients and grind it up.
 Your Panang curry paste is ready to enjoy.